therealsphinx/support.balsamiq.com/content/ui101/validation.md

 title: Validation
 date: '2015-12-16T11:00:00.000+00:00'
 menu: menuui101
-weight: 40
+weight: 35
 ---

-Validation is often used as a light-weight alternative to alerts.
+Validation is often used as a light-weight alternative to [alerts](../alerts/).
 It is a great way to present feedback or guidance to users with limited interruption.

 ## When to Use Validation

-Validation is sometimes used in place of, or in addition to, alerts to provide in-context error messages.
+Validation is sometimes used in place of, or in addition to, [alerts](../alerts) to provide in-context error messages.
 But it's not just for telling users what they have done wrong.
 It can also be used to tell users when they are doing something right, or to suggest ideas for improvement (such as password strength).

 ![](//media.balsamiq.com/img/support/tutorials/ui101/shopify-validation.png)